joseph-flinn/site/data/posts/0075-daily-journaling-report-2.md

 It has been about three months since the first report of my [new daily journaling practice](/posts/daily-journaling-report-1).
-I thought I'd share some of the updates that I have made since then.
+I thought I'd share some of the updates I have made since then.

 ## Updates - Minor Adjustments

 The first few updates are relatively small.
-While doing my morning reflection of the previous day, I often found myself focusing on the challenges and the negatives rather than the positives.
-Over a really challenging week in November, I found myself in a reinforcing loop which was amplifying the challenges.
+While doing my morning reflection of the previous day, I often found myself focusing on the challenges and negatives rather than the positives.
+Over a really challenging week in November, I found myself in a reinforcment loop which was amplifying the negatives.
 I decided to update my daily note template with a few reminders on how to think about the previous day.

 ```markdown
 # 2024-10-21